-\ If a student has had Latin or Greek in high school, the number of hours prescribed may be reduced by four for each of the first two units.
+\ If a student has had Latin or Greek in high school, the number of hours prescribed in the college may be reduced by four for each of the first two units of work.

 DESCRIPTION OF COURSES

 Art

 Courses 331 and 332 may be credited in the Dutch department.
 They are of great benefit to teachers and students of history and literature.